-Every year, near the end of the month of May, Americans get one of those great three-day weekends.
+Every year, near the end of May, Americans get one of those great three-day weekends.
 Marked by trips to the beach, picnics in the park, friends and family get-togethers, Memorial Day launches the beginning of summer.
-With school letting out and summer vacations upon us, this is the weekend that officially ends the winter blues and the fun-in-the-sun begins.
+With school letting out and summer vacations upon us, this is the weekend that officially ends the winter blues, and the fun-in-the-sun begins.

 In the United States, it is recorded that flowers being placed upon soldiers’ graves began as early as the American Revolution.
 But it was the end of the Civil War when loved ones from both the North and the South made their pilgrimage to the graves of those who paid the ultimate price.
 More than 600,000 Americans died fighting one another, the price paid was dear, and the heartbreak among those who were left was displayed in every petal laid, every wreath hung.2